MS-crew/DeadmanSwitchRemover/README.md

 ## Deadman Switch Remover

-- **Deadmen Switch Remover:** Remove the deadmen switch in the game.
+- **Deadmen Switch Remover:** Removes the Deadman Switch in the game or prevents it from activating until a certain amount of time has passed.

 ## Installation